For best prices and early deliveries, WhatsApp us at. 918488070070

 It all begins with the Roka, where both families formally accept the match, blessing the couple and exchanging gifts.
 The Chunni Ceremony follows, where the groom's family gifts the bride a red outfit and jewellery, symbolising her acceptance into their family.

-The Engagement solidifies the union, with the couple exchanging rings, marking the official promise of marriage.
+The Kurmai ceremony also referred to as the Sagai (Engagement) solidifies the union, with the couple exchanging rings, marking the official promise of marriage.
 As the wedding approaches, the Haldi ceremony takes place, where a turmeric paste is applied to the bride and groom, symbolising purification and prosperity.
+The Mayian Ceremony and Jaggo Ceremony are performed as pre-wedding traditions to invite blessings and joy into the upcoming nuptials.

 On the wedding day, the bride receives her Chooda – a set of red and white bangles blessed by her family, representing good fortune.
+The bride makes her grand entrance during Jaimala (Varmala), where the couple exchanges floral garlands.
 The main ceremony, the Pheras, involves the couple circling a sacred fire seven times, each step signifying a vow.

 After the wedding, the bride returns to her parental home for the Pag Phera ritual, symbolising her new responsibilities.
+The couple participates in Paani Bharna and other symbolic post-wedding rituals.
 Finally, the grand Reception concludes the festivities as the families celebrate the union with music, food, and joy.

 The groom’s attire complements the bride’s elegance, with the Sherwani as the traditional choice.
 Often made from rich fabrics like silk or brocade, the Sherwani is adorned with intricate embroidery and paired with a matching Churidar (fitted trousers).
 The groom completes his royal look with a Pagdi (turban), often accessorised with a decorative brooch or feather.
 A long, embroidered stole draped over the shoulder adds to the grandeur, and during the Baraat procession, the groom traditionally wears a Sehra – a floral veil tied to the turban, creating a sense of mystique as he approaches the wedding venue on horseback.